hyperledger/besu/docs/community/code-reviews.md

 If a PR has gone 2 work days without an approver emerging, please ask on [Pantheon Gitter]

-Except for rare cases, such as trivial changes (e.g. typos, comments) or emergencies (e.g. broken builds), approvers should not merge their own changes without another approver providing the code review.

 ## Attribution

 This Document was adapted by the following: